-In concrete we develop, manufacture and market a complete range of admixtures and additives for use in concrete, cement and mortar production.
+We develop, manufacture and market a complete range of admixtures and additives for use in concrete, cement, and mortar production.
 These products enhance specific properties of the fresh and hardened concrete, such as workability, watertightness, durability, or early and final strength.
-Manufacturing is predominantly in Australia and we sell to the concrete and mining industries in Australia and Papa New Guinea.
+Manufacturing is predominantly in Australia, and we sell to concrete and mining industries in Australia and Papa New Guinea.